 - He has personally guided organizations, showing their leadership how to do capacity building that results in high-performing organizations that attract greater donor investments.

-Dr. Curtis has a proven track record of over 25 years bringing sound organizational principles and leadership practices to hundreds of nonprofits nationwide.
+Dr. John Curtis has a proven track record of over 25 years bringing sound organizational principles and leadership practices to hundreds of nonprofits nationwide.
 As an experienced leader of numerous nonprofit capacity-building projects, he is able to create a positive learning environment based on real-world experience and conducive to productive training.

 He brings to nonprofits a unique perspective on the way people solve problems, build commitment, manage change, and development organizational performance.
 He regularly teaches Board Development, Strategic Planning, Change Management, and Donor-Driven Fundraising for the Edyth Bush Institute for Philanthropy & Nonprofit Leadership at Rollins College in Florida and the Duke Nonprofit Management Program in North Carolina and Virginia.

 For more on nonprofit leadership and management, check out these webinars.